-E - Assets, Liabilities, and Fund Equity
+E - Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Fund Equity

 Deposits and Investments

 All deposits of the Town and of the ABC Board are made in board-designated official depositories and are secured as required by State law [G.S.
 159-31].
 The Town and the ABC Board may designate, as an official depository, any bank or savings association whose principal office is located in North Carolina.
 Also, the Town and the ABC Board may establish time deposit accounts such as NOW and SuperNOW accounts, money market accounts, and certificates of deposit.